Odyno/OdynoDataBus/README.md

 OdynoDataBus
 ============

-Java DataBus for OSGi aplication
+Java DataBus for OSGi application.
+TODO more info